bosch-io/iot-things-examples/device-simulator/README.md

 ## Preperation

-Book the Bosch IoT Things cloud service as described in our [documentation](https://things.eu-1.bosch-iot-suite.com/dokuwiki/doku.php?id=2_getting_started:booking:start).
+Book the Bosch IoT Things cloud service as described in our [documentation](https://docs.bosch-iot-suite.com/things/getting-started/booking/).
 Follow the guide to manage your namespace and key-pair.\
-Book the Bosch IoT Permission cloud service and a user as described [here](https://things.eu-1.bosch-iot-suite.com/dokuwiki/doku.php?id=examples_demo:createuser).\
+Book the Bosch IoT Permission cloud service and a user as described [in our demo](https://docs.bosch-iot-suite.com/things/examples-demo/createuser/).\
 This example is designed to run in Cloud Foundry.
 Therefore a Cloud Foundry instance must already exist.
-Also it build on top of the [inventory-browser example](https://github.com/bsinno/iot-things-examples/tree/master/inventory-browser).
+Also it build on top of the [inventory-browser example](https://github.com/bosch-io/iot-things-examples/tree/master/inventory-browser).
 So an instance of it should already be deployed in Cloud Foundry.\
 To connect to your Cloud Foundry instance download and install the [Cloud Foundry Command Line Interface (cf CLI)](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html)

 ## Configuration